UBS traders charged, bank fined $1.5 billion in Libor scandal

 Documents filed by the FSA did not reveal the names of individual participants, but a source familiar with the matter identified Hayes as the FSA's "Trader A," who the regulator said "embarked on a coordinated campaign" to influence the yen Libor rate.

-In 2006 Hayes told a junior submitter at UBS that he "generally coordinate" with Darin and "skew the libors a bit."
+In 2006 Hayes told a junior submitter at UBS that he "generally coordinates" with Darin and "skew the libors a bit."

 The extent of the wrongdoing was highlighted in a series of emails released by the FSA.
 The exchanges may indicate how traders and brokers conspired to rig the rate while adopting nicknames such as "Captain Caos," (sic) and calling each other "superman," "hero" or "the three muscateers (sic)."